39 Fun Things to Do In Leavenworth (Complete Guide!)

 You’ll be living a real-life Christmas song when you get to go on a sleigh ride through a winter wonderland!
 Both Icicle Outfitters and Eagle Creek Ranch offer sleigh rides.
 There’s a variety of sleigh options depending on how many people on in your group.
 Check out their websites for more info!

 From May through mid-October, you can find Village Art in the Park right at the Front Street Park.
-They are typically open Thursday-Sunday, but check their calendar to be sure.
+They are typically open Thursday-Sunday during the summer months, but check their calendar to be sure.
 The park is full of paintings, framed photography, metalwork, and jewelry.
-If you purchase a piece of art, you are not only supporting the artist, but the nonprofit organization which provides financial support for the art programs in the Washington State Cascade School District.
+If you purchase a piece of art, you are not only supporting the artist, but this nonprofit organization provides financial support for the art programs in the Washington State Cascade School District.
+We purchased a print of a painting from Village Art in the Park, and it’s one of our favorite pieces!

 Head to the outdoor Ski Hill Amphitheater and enjoy live entertainment.
-At the time of this writing, the theater produced the Sound of Music.
-(Perfect for a Bavarian-themed town!)
-Showtime is at 8pm for select dates in July and August.
-Be sure to confirm current showtimes and dates here.
+The Leavenworth Summer Theater often produces the Sound of Music pPerfect for a Bavarian-themed town!), in addition to other shows.
+Be sure to confirm current showtimes and dates.

 At Haymarket Square, you can find dozens of local vendors selling everything from cheeseboards to honey.
 Their calendar is listed here, with market days typically May through October.
 (Usually on Wednesdays and Saturdays.)
 You can see an updated calendar here with dates and hours.
 You can also check out their harvest schedule to see what produce will be available during your trip.